Homepage look and feel

 Add the snippet to your homepage

-- Paste the merge code value where you'd like it to appear in your homepage.
+5. Paste the merge code value where you'd like your icon and link to appear in your homepage.
 This may take some trial and error.